 Faculty must withdraw a student from class no later than midterm if the student has never attended.
 Instructors reserve the right to withdraw a student from class during the withdrawal period due to excessive, unexcused absence or if the student is not actively pursuing completion of the course as stated in the syllabus.
 To be considered actively pursuing completion in a class, a student must participate in a class or otherwise be engaged in academically related activity, such as contributing to online discussions, submitting assignments, completing tests or initiating contact with a faculty member to ask course related questions prior to the identified 10th day of classes.
 Students not actively involved may be withdrawn and held responsible for all fees and tuition associated with the class.

 Plagiarism, Cheating and other Gross Infractions

 Instructors reserve the right to withdraw students from their classes with a failing grade, at any point in the semester, due to plagiarism, cheating or other gross infractions.
-Formal charges must be filed in accordance with ECC's Academic Integrity Procedure (Administrative Procedure 4.407).
+Formal charges must be filed in accordance with administrative procedure Academic Integrity 4.407.

 Withdrawal for Nonpayment

 The College reserves the right to cancel a student's enrollment for nonpayment of tuition and fees.

 Students may not withdraw themselves from class after the designated withdrawal deadline and need to request an administrative withdrawal from the Dean of Student Services and Development or designee.
 The process is as follows:

 The student formally requests, in writing, an Administrative Withdrawal from the Dean of Student Services and Development or designee.
 The request must be accompanied by verifiable documentation identifying the reason for withdrawal and the impact that situation will have on enrollment through the remainder of the semester.
 The documentation will be filed in a confidential file in the Dean of Student Services and Development's Office.